ltrgoddard/thesis/temp.markdown

 book’s introduction Tompkins and Bird raise the exact phenomenon which forms the factual basis for Prynne’s plant time hypothesis:

-> Poets and philosophers such as Johann Wolfgang von Goethe and Rudolf
+> \singlespacing Poets and philosophers such as Johann Wolfgang von
-> Steiner, who took the trouble to watch plants, discovered that they
+> Goethe and Rudolf Steiner, who took the trouble to watch plants,
-> grow in opposite directions, partly burrowing into the ground as if
+> discovered that they grow in opposite directions, partly burrowing
-> attracted by gravity, partly shooting up into the air as if pulled by
+> into the ground as if attracted by gravity, partly shooting up into
-> some form of antigravity, or levity.[^440]
+> the air as if pulled by some form of antigravity, or levity.[^440]

 \noindent For all Katko’s emphasis on the absolute seriousness of the *PTM*, a tension between ‘gravity’ (the scientific hypothesis) and